For Prospective Students

 - We require a minimum of a B.A./B.S. with a B (3.0) average or above in undergraduate and/or graduate-level coursework.

-- TOEFL is required for non-native speakers of English
+- We do not accept FCE.
+We accept the TOEFL, the IELTS, or the PTE Academic.
+TOEFL is required for non-native speakers of English

 - A CV should be submitted.

 All application materials are submitted through the Office of Graduate Admissions.
 Please visit the Office of Graduate Admissions website to apply.
-Applications are accepted in the Fall/Winter (typically with a mid-December deadline), for admission the following Fall.
+Applications are accepted for admission the following Fall.
 There are no spring semester admissions.